-In general, nonresident taxpayers are taxed at the rate of 24 percent on income obtained in Spanish territory or which arises from Spanish sources (2019 percent for investment income and capital gains, 19 percent as of 2016.
+In general, nonresident taxpayers are taxed at the rate of 24 percent on income obtained in Spanish territory or which arises from Spanish sources (19 percent for investment income and capital gains).

-General rate of 20 percent applies as of 2015 (19% as of 2016) to non-resident individuals who are tax resident in a country of the European Union (EU) or of the European Economic Area (EEA) with which and effective exchange of tax information exists.
+General rate of 19 percent applies to non-resident individuals who are tax resident in a country of the European Union (EU) or of the European Economic Area (EEA) with which and effective exchange of tax information exists.

-Individuals who become Spanish tax residents as a consequence of their assignment to Spain may choose between being taxed as a Spanish tax resident (according to the personal income tax progressive rates scale with a general 47 percent top marginal rate,45 percent as of 2016) which could vary depending on the Autonomous Community where the individual is tax resident) or as a nonresident (according to the nonresident income tax rules, with flat rates for Spanish-sourced income, 24 percent for work income).
+Individuals who become Spanish tax residents as a consequence of their assignment to Spain may choose between being taxed as a Spanish tax resident (according to the personal income tax progressive rates scale with a general 45 percent top marginal rate) which could vary depending on the Autonomous Community where the individual is tax resident) or as a nonresident (according to the nonresident income tax rules, with flat rates for Spanish-sourced income, 24 percent for work income).
 This option is effective for the period in which the change of residence takes place and the following five years.

 The main requirements that must be met to be able to apply for the regime and the applicable rules have been amended as of 1 January 2015, and are summarized below.
 These requirements must be met throughout the period during which the regime is applicable.

 Technically, there is no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in Spain.
 To the extent that the individual qualifies for relief in terms of the dependent personal services article of the applicable double tax treaty, there will be no tax liability.
 The treaty exemption might not apply if the Spanish entity is the individual’s economic employer.